Free

 Rancher Tiffany Insures the Basic Essentials

 Rancher Tiffany has a barn where she stores hay.
 The barn also includes stables to sequester sick animals, as well as bathroom facilities for the ranch business.
 The barn is older, but still in decent shape and serves several necessary functions for her business.
-Tiffany considers her budget and assesses her risk tolerance for if and when the barn were to be lost in a storm or fire.
+Tiffany considers her budget and assesses her risk tolerance for if or when the barn was to be lost in a storm or fire.
 She decides that she wants to insure the barn for 80% of the actual cash value because she doesn’t feel the need to build the barn back as-is if a total loss were to occur.
-She wants to follow the 80% insured value rule of thumb to avoid any unnecessary co-insurance payments, and feels confident that a payout on 80% of the barn value plus cash on hand would be enough to cover building costs and materials to rebuild a sufficient structure to store hay and host bathrooms and the stables.
+She wants to follow the 80% insured value rule of thumb to avoid any unnecessary co-insurance payments and feels confident that a payout on 80% of the barn value plus cash on hand would be enough to cover building costs and materials to rebuild a sufficient structure to store hay and host bathrooms and the stables.
 She doesn’t need all the bells and whistles, just the essentials.

-The moral of these stories is that the amount of coverage you get for your farm structures, as well as your equipment and inventory, is dependent on what kind of coverage you need for your particular farm or ranch business, as well as your tolerance for premium payments and potential penalties.
+The moral of these stories is that the amount of coverage you get for your farm structures, as well as your equipment and inventory, is dependent on what kind of coverage you need for your farm or ranch business, as well as your tolerance for premium payments and potential penalties.

 How does FPP get listed for coverage?

 You now know that the first essential component of a farm property insurance policy is the listed property.
 A logical follow up question is how do you list your FPP for coverage?
-Or, in insurance terms, how do you get farm insurance coverage extended to the particular items you want covered?
+Or, in insurance terms, how do you get farm insurance coverage extended to the items you want covered?

 You’ve got options!